This Innovation Aims To Stop Food Waste (And Save Some Avocados In The Process)

 "Every member along the way gets some great sustainability benefits," Masek says.
-While Apeel can theoretically coat any fruit or vegetable, it's currently covering avocados in 500 stores around the U.S., most of them in the Midwest.
-The company hopes to expand to produce in Europe in the coming months and start to cover asparagus and limes in the near future too.
+While Apeel can theoretically coat any fruit or vegetable, it's currently covering avocados in 1,300 stores around the U.S., mostly Krogers, and, as of September of 2019, asparagus and limes too.

 You can see if any longer-lasting Apeel produce are in your area using this store locator.
 If they're not, request that your local grocery store starts carrying them here to show your support for innovations that make avoiding food waste easier for the consumer.
 While you're at it, be sure to implement food-saving measures in your kitchen when you can by taking stock of what's in your cabinets before you go shopping, cooking meals that incorporate scraps, and being a responsible meal prepper.